-As defined by the Articles of Association, the Company's maximum exposure in relation to gearing is restricted to 10% of the share capital and reserves adjusted for any dividends declared.
-Although the investment policy permits the Company to borrow, the Directors do not currently have any intention of utilising long-term gearing and have not done so in the past.
+As defined by the Articles of Association, the Company's maximum exposure in relation to gearing is restricted to the adjusted share capital and reserves.
+The Directors do not currently have any intention to utilise gearing for the Company.

 Operational arrangements